M48 Family

 • The plastic coolant pipes under the intake manifold very commonly burst – Porsche released an upgraded aluminum part which is much stronger

-• Taking many short drives without allowing the engine to run at normal operating temperature for long.
-This means the condensation that forms while an engine is warming up does not burn off, and eventually mixes with fuel and oil that leak past the piston rings when the engine is cool.
+• Taking short drives without allowing the engine to run at normal operating temperature for long.
+This means the condensation that forms while the engine is warming up does not burn off, and eventually mixes with fuel and oil that leak past the piston rings when the engine is cool.
 The ensuing mixture is acidic and causes damage to the cylinder walls.

 Usage